 Because Snow Geese feed in large flocks and often feed out a field very quickly they are constantly on the move.
 Because of this we are always on the move looking for that next hot field, we scout daily and are willing and able to move fields daily if needed to keep you on a good field.
 Another key to a good guided snow goose hunt is top notch equipment, snow geese are very wary and they see a ton of spreads.
 To offset this Premier Flight is constantly adding the latest and greatest gadgets to give us a leg up on these tough birds.
 Because snow geese are such a wise bird there is no guarantee and we rely on Mother Nature to ensure a great day in the field.
 Unlike your hunting in the fall when you hope “ducky weather” which is usually overcast with a little precipitation and a breeze from the NW, well in the spring we hope for nice days with not a cloud in the sky and the breeze blowing from the South.
 If you want to check the weather before your hunt here is a link to the weather for the area we hunt – Mound City Weather.
 Because weather does have such an impact on the hunt we recommend a 2-3 day hunt to make sure you have the best opportunity to have that once in a lifetime spring snow goose hunt.

-What to expect: Well your first day will start with us meeting at a pre-defined location in town; from there you will follow your Spring Snow Goose Guides out to the hunt location.
+What to expect: Well your first day will start with us meeting at a predefined location in town; from there you will follow your Spring Snow Goose Guides out to the hunt location.
 The snow goose decoys and other equipment will already be ready in the field.
 After we get all the snow goose hunters out into the spread and assigned to their blind we will go over the rules of the field for safety and to ensure only Snow Geese, Blue Geese, and Ross Geese are shot.
 Shooting of ducks and other species of geese is not allowed during the spring snow goose season.
 The hunts typically run from 30 minutes before sunrise till around 11am-noon depending on the bird movement.
-We typically break for lunch for a few hours before meeting back at the field for the evening flight, this timing changes dependant on the conditions.
+We typically break for lunch for a few hours before meeting back at the field for the evening flight, this timing changes dependent on the conditions.
 The evening hunt will go until sunset or when the birds are done flying.
 Each day is different, if you had a good hunt odds are the guide will plan for you to meet back at the field in the morning.
 We may also ask for your help either after the AM hunt or after the PM hunt to pick-up and move all the equipment to a new field.
 Because of the 1200-1600 decoys, blinds, fliers, ecallers, etc. it takes a ton of effort to move a snow goose spread for the next hunt and we appreciate your help in getting this task done.
 A typical day in the field will yield results of 15-30 snow geese taken per spread, because of weather and other factors we have poor days of 0-5 birds and amazing days taking 50+ snow geese.

 Lodging: Because this is a hot spot for guided snow goose hunts and is in a rural setting we would like you to obtain lodging as soon as possible.
 If lodging is not available in Mound City additional lodging is available in Rock Port, MO and St. Joseph, MO.
 Rockport is only a few miles down the road, St. Joseph is a little further but offers MUCH better dining options in the evening and a wider range of lodging for you to choose from, it is 40 minutes down I-29.